All Products

 image

-DMS is a graphical data management tool provided by Alibaba Cloud.
-This integrated data management service provides features such as data management, schema management, user authorization, security audit, data trends, data tracking, BI charts, performance optimization, and server management.
-You can use DMS to manage your PolarDB-X instance without using other tools.
+Data Management (DMS) is a browser-based management tool provided by Alibaba Cloud.
+It covers data management, schema management, user authorization, security audit, data trends, data tracking, BI charts, performance optimization, and server management — no additional client software needed.

-1. Go to the PolarDB for Distributed console.
-In the Instances list, click the ID of the target instance.
-On the instance details page, click Log On To Database in the upper-right corner.
+1. In the PolarDB for Distributed console, click the instance ID, then click Log On To Database in the upper-right corner.

 image